bcohenboulakia/nbworkshop/README.md

 ```bash
 git checkout main
 ```
-This branch-switching capability can be included at the beginning of your post-command string
+This branch-switching capability can be included at the beginning of your post-command string:
 ```yaml
 "post_processing": "git checkout main && ./your-program"
 ```